 Some links in this post may be affiliate links

-Silver Inch Plant bears glistened leaves which are multicolored above where the surface color is bluish-green, banded with silver and edged in purple placing it amongst the purple-leaved plants for any space.
+Silver Inch Plant bears glistened leaves which are multicolored above where the surface color is bluish-green, banded with silver and edged in purple placing it among purple-leaved plants for any space.
+The leaves are fleshy, ovate, pointed towards the tips and rounded to the base.
+The flowers are pink to purplish.

 Botanical name: Tradescantia zebrina